Obituary of Earle Monteith Caine, III

 The family would like to thank Megan and Wendy of Homestead Hospice for their loving and attentive care, and Dr. Green B. Neal for his loving and caring support of Earle and the family.

-In lieu of flowers, memorials may be made to Sarcoma Foundation of America, PO Box 98160, Washington, DC 20090-8160, Shriners’ Hospitals for Children, 2900 Rocky Point Drive, Tampa, FL 33607, or The United Way of the Midlands, 1818 Blanding St, Columbia, SC 29201.To send flowers to the family of Earle Caine, III, please visit Tribute Store
+In lieu of flowers, memorials may be made to Sarcoma Foundation of America, PO Box 98160, Washington, DC 20090-8160, Shriners’ Hospitals for Children, 2900 Rocky Point Drive, Tampa, FL 33607, or The United Way of the Midlands, 1818 Blanding St, Columbia, SC 29201.To send flowers to the family or plant a tree in memory of Earle Caine, III, please visit Tribute Store